 Ambani spoke with The Financial Brand shortly after issuing her 2018 Banking Annual Marketing Review.
 Something not covered in the report but of deep interest to every financial marketer desperate to improve open rates is the subject line.

 Banking players have been tinkering with many aspects of their email efforts, including new twists on subject lines.
 The text of the subject lines themselves is evolving.
-Ambani ticks off some of what she’s been seeing among the largest emailers:
+Ambani ticks off some of what she’s been seeing among the largest email senders:

-- JPMorgan Chase has been emphasizing dollar values of incentive offers.
+JPMorgan Chase – Emphasizing dollar values of incentive offers.

-- Bank of America has been using recipients’ first names in subject lines.
+Bank of America – Using recipients’ first names in subject lines.
 In addition, the company has been stressing specific actions in the lines, such as signing up for billpay, scheduling appointments, and trying Zelle.

-- Capital One has been using a friendly tone.
+Capital One – Using a friendly tone.
 “Capital One has had the highest open rate among banking firms over the last few years and it’s mostly been because of the tone it takes in the subject lines,” Ambani explains.
 One example: “Hi, we saw you just spent $57.10 on Amazon.”
 (Used in a promotion for a free Capital One service that verifies you are getting the best price.)